BroadbandForum/usp/docs/specification/index.md

 ### The GetSupportedDM Message {#sec:the-getsupporteddm-message}

-GetSupportedDM is used to retrieve the Objects, Parameters, Events, and Commands in the Agent's Supported Data Model.
+GetSupportedDM (referred to informally as GSDM) is used to retrieve the Objects, Parameters, Events, and Commands in the Agent's Supported Data Model.
 This allows a Controller to learn what an Agent understands, rather than its current state.

 The GetSupportedDM Message is different from other USP Messages in that it only returns information about the Agent's Supported Data Model.
 This means that Path Names to Multi-Instance Objects only address the Object itself, rather than Instances of the Object, and those Path Names that contain Multi-Instance Objects in the Path Name use the `{i}` identifier to indicate their place in the Path Name as specified in TR-106 [@TR-106].